 - Take patient temperatures upon entry to treatment and ask about recent travel.

-- Advise patients to wear a face mask or covering at all times while in the clinic.
+- Advise patients to wear a face mask or covering always while in the clinic.
 If your patient does not have a mask, provide one.

 - If you are treating a patient who is suspected or confirmed to have COVID-19, or if you or the patient is in a high-risk category, use recommended PPE (mask and gloves), and follow the CDC Standard Precautions for All Patient Care.
 If protective gear is not available, cancel the in-person visit and provide remote services to the extent appropriate and available.